 CAN I GET SOMETHING TO EAT OR DRINK?

 Before and after the performance and during the intervals, you can go to our bar for drinks and light snacks.
 During the intervals, you can also get these in the Grand Foyer.
 But no eating or drinking is allowed in the auditorium itself.

 Always come on time.
 There is nothing excessive about arriving half an hour before the time shown on your ticket, as looking for your seat when you are stressed-out and under pressure can seriously worsen the whole experience.
 But if you do come late, you can follow the performance on the screen in the entrance hall – until the next interval.

 Our cloakroom is free and secure.
 Make things easy for yourself and leave your coat and bag in our cloakroom instead of trying to stow everything under your seat.
 One less thing to worry about!
 During the recent renovation works, our heating and ventilation systems were completely revamped!

 CAN I TAKE PHOTOGRAPHS OR MAKE VIDEOS?

-Unlike at pop and rock concerts, where everyone can hold up a smartphone, taking photographs or making videos is not allowed during our performances.
-You must also turn off your mobile devices during performances.
+Unlike other concerts, where everyone can hold up a smartphone, taking photographs or making videos is not allowed during our performances.
+You must also turn off your mobile devices once the curtain rises.
 If you would like to share a souvenir of your night at the opera on social media, you are welcome to take a picture before or after the performance.

 EH… WHEN SHOULD I APPLAUD?

 The general rule is that applause comes at the end of each act.
 But sometimes people react enthusiastically after a particularly beautifully sung aria.
-If in doubt, do nothing…except at the very end, of course!
+If in doubt, don’t hesitate to show your enthusiasm!

 Finally, don’t forget that you are welcome to ask our auditorium staff if you have questions.
 They have just one goal: to make sure you have an enjoyable evening!